SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Experimental validation

-Results are reported in~\autoref{table:res_crc}.
-The proposed approach achieves the best performance in terms of balanced accuracy and f1-score.
-Although the proposed obtained a slightly lower precision than the attention-based methods, it achieved a significantly higher recall.
-This is preferable for clinical practice since carcinomas arise from epithelial cells~\cite{warburg1925metabolism}, which implies that no epithelial tissue should be discarded for exhaustive cancer screening.
+\paragraph{Results} Results are reported in~\autoref{table:res_crc}.
+The proposed approach achieved the best performance in terms of balanced accuracy and f1-score.
+Although its precision was slightly lower than the attention-based methods, it achieved a significantly higher recall, which is desirable for clinical considerations in order not to miss potentially arising tumor tissue.